300+ Spanish Slang Words from Around the World

 Literal meaning: The elderly

-Young people in Spain sometimes refer to their parents as los viejos (the elderly) in the presence of friends and, depending on their relationship with their parents, a few might also use it to directly address their parents.
+Young people in Spain sometimes refer to their parents as los viejos (the elderly) in the presence of friends.
+Some might even use it to directly address their parents, though this is dependent on their familial dynamics.

 In these cases, it’s more like saying “my old man” in an affectionate and playful way.